ttacon/uri/README.md

 > This package was initially based on the work from ttacon/uri (credits: Trey Tacon).
 > Extra features like MySQL URIs present in the original repo have been removed.

+A lot of improvements have been brought by the incredible guys at [`fyne-io`](github.com/fyne-io).
+Thanks all.